jupyter/nbdime/docs/source/vcs.rst

 Manual registration
 ^^^^^^^^^^^^^^^^^^^

-Alternatively, the diff driver can be registered manually with the following steps:
+Alternatively, the merge driver can be registered manually with the following steps:

 - To register the driver with git under the name